tagohd/mono/Items/Chocolate Orange.md

 ![[THE ORB in LukeVISION (TM).png]]

 (I just wanted to have *something* in the "Items" folder that wasn't a [[Legendary Artifacts|Legendary Artifact]], okay?)
-%%
-sudoMinor:: Added the photo showing how it looks if you're colorblind
-#minorChange #unseenByLun
-%%

 #items #the-orange #stub